aplumafreak500/lumas-ct-pack-launcher/Readme.md

 For more info: [http://wiki.tockdom.com/wiki/Luma's_CT_Pack](http://wiki.tockdom.com/wiki/Luma's_CT_Pack)

-Thanks to Chadderz121 for some code from Brainslug.
+Thanks to megazig for some code from Reggie Dumper.